margvelinho/Task-Nav-Final/README.md

 Enter this in the Terminal: pip install python-dotenv

-2. Install Dependencies
-Make sure you have Python installed, then run: pip install -r requirements.txt
+Make sure you have Python installed

 3. Set Up Environment Variables
 Create a .env file in the root directory and add your OpenRouter API key like this: